nih-cfde/organization/OnboardingHelp.md

 To begin onboarding, you should fill out [this form](https://forms.gle/wsBAYevSQNVfG5eF9)

-Within 2 business days of submitting the onboarding form, you will receive an invitation to join groups.io You will also receive invitations to join the cfdeworkspace on Slack and nih-cfde on GitHub, and a confirmation that you have been added to our google drive teams.
+Within 2 business days of submitting the onboarding form, you will receive
+- an invitation to join the cfdeworkspace on Slack
+- an invitation to join nih-cfde on GitHub

+**You *must* accept both invitations**

+You will also receive a number of confirmation emails for our mailing lists and google drive.

 If you did not receive these emails, please check your spam folder.